 So how does SEO fit into the bigger picture?
 Say you want to hire a content writer to write a series of blog posts that align with your content strategy.
 You’ve planned out the topics you want to explore over the coming months (go, you!) and your content writer agrees to the job.

 Have you considered how these blogs might impact your website’s ability to rank on a search engine?

 Have you considered how to get guest-blogging opportunities and build rapport with other influencers in your niche?
 (While also building a fab backlink profile?)

 These are just some considerations that a great SEO copywriter will consider when they are conducting a brief for a blogging job with a client.
-Sure, you can employ a writer to just write content, but it won’t have the same impact for your business if you neglect these other SEO opportunities.
+Sure, you can employ a writer to just write content, but it won’t have the same impact

 A good SEO copywriter can teach you how to measure your actions